nikolaipenkev/turbo-bassoon/README.md

 This report can be published to GitHub Pages using the provided workflow.

 ## Adding Your Data
-To use the validation and correction tools, place your CSV file (named `test_dataset.csv`) in the project root directory.
+To use the validation and correction tools, place your CSV file (named `test_dataset.csv`) in the project root directory, or update the path in `src/config.py` to match your data file.
 The scripts and tests will automatically use this file for analysis and reporting.

 ## How it works
 - Validation logic is in `src/data_validation.py`.